Today I have a real treat for you— we are going to go over everything you need to know about Mickey’s Not-So-Scary Halloween Party tickets and dates.

 Enjoy the most thrilling Halloween season this year at the Magic Kingdom without the terrifying frights.

 Mickey’s Not-So-Scary Halloween Party Dates are as follows: CANCELLED

 - September 1, 4, 7, 11, 13, 15, 18, 20, 22, 25, 27, 29

 - October 1, 2, 4, 6, 8, 9, 12, 13, 15, 16, 18, 20, 22, 23, 25, 27, 29, 31

 - November 1

-The 2020 events have been cancelled due to the pandemic.
+The 2021 events have been cancelled due to the pandemic.
+Disney will host a smaller event called the Disney After Hours Boo Bash.
 Below are the events listed from the previous year to give you an idea of what happens each year at this event.
 You can also go through the tips to prepare for next year’s event.

 Mickey’s Not-So-Scary Halloween Party Ticket Prices